fidian/acss-live/README.md

 Why Do This?
 ------------

 1. Atomic CSS is great because you reduce the total amount of CSS.
-No CSS is left unused.
+All CSS is used and no CSS is left behind, unused.
 2. The styling is attached to the elements, making maintenance significantly easier.
 No more worrying about breaking styles by changing DOM structure.
+CSS is less brittle.
 3. It is less work than adding a CSS preprocessor to get similar functionality.
 It's also difficult when trying to tie Atomic CSS generation into a framework such as Angular, Mithril, or React.
 3. There's no penalty or measurable performance impact from having the browser add the classes at render time.
 Want to prove this yourself?
-Take a look at `acss-live.timings.js` and build your own page with as much content as you like.
-Model it after the `timings.html` example and you can see how little impact there really is when building CSS classes on the fly.
+Modify `examples/demo.html` to include as much content as you'd like.
+Then check out `examples/timings.html` to see how little impact there is when building CSS classes on the fly.
 4. The total amount of code is small, easy to extend, and ends up being roughly the same size (or smaller) as the CSS you're replacing.
+The minified library is about 32k uncompressed.
+Any reasonably large application already has more CSS than that.

 What is Supported